rostgaard/OpenARS/README.txt

 OpenARS is a complete Audience Response System consisting of the following components.

- - Data daemon feeding the clients with the data via a REST protocol
+ - Data daemon feeding the clients with the data via a REST protocol (openarsdd)
- - Web client
+ - Web client (openarswebc)
- - Android client
+ - Android client (openarsandroidc)

-Everything is GPL'ed, but alas, the files need to be tagged with appropriate headers.
+For license information, see license.txt